-- 1. Start Excel and choose Open from the left column of the Start screen. - 2.
-Choose Browse, navigate to your PowerPoint Chapter 5 folder, and open P5-D4-FinancialProjections. - 3.
-Click in cell A5 and type: Big Money
+- 1. Start Excel and choose Open Other Workbooks from the bottom of the left column of the Start screen. - 2.
+Choose Browse, navigate to your PowerPoint Chapter 5 folder, and open P5-D4-Financial Projections.

-Excel replaces the word Revenue with Big Money.

-4. Save the worksheet and exit Excel.
+- 3. Click in cell A5 and type: Big Money Excel replaces the word Revenue with Big Money. - 4.
+Save the worksheet and exit Excel.